 Updating your deployed pod means appropriately moving your pod's current infrastructure components to a higher software manifest level.
 The infrastructure components are primarily the pod manager VMs and any Unified Access Gateway VMs that are configured for the pod.
 For example, a pod update can include updates for the pod management software or for the Unified Access Gateway software or for both.

-The existing to-be-upgrade pod components are considered the blue components.
-Shortly after VMware releases a new pod manifest, the VMware Horizon Operations team runs some pre-checks and then designates your Horizon Cloud customer account as available to use the new manifest version.
+The existing to-be-updated pod components are considered the blue components.
+Shortly after VMware releases a new pod manifest, the VMware Horizon Service Operations team runs some pre-checks and then designates your Horizon Cloud customer account as available to use the new manifest version.
 At the point in time when that new manifest version is designated in your customer account, the service builds a green set of components for the pod in your Microsoft Azure subscription.
 This green set is a parallel environments of the existing blue components.

 Starting from when the VMware Operations team designates your customer account to use the new manifest version, the end-to-end sequence is: